 - 5 oz (140 grams) slices of stale bread (about 3 thick slices)

 - 3 cloves garlic , divided - 1 clove left whole, the other 2 chopped finely

-- 2 tablespoons all purpose flour , or cornstarch (corn flour in the UK)
+- 2 tablespoons all purpose flour , plain flour in the UK

-- ½ teaspoon salt , divided - plus more to taste
+- ½ teaspoon fine sea salt , divided - plus more to taste

 - ¼ teaspoon freshly ground black pepper , divided - plus more to taste

-- Fill a kettle and boil it.
+- Fill a kettle and boil.
 Put the trimmed green beans into a large saucepan and pour over the boiling water.
 Turn the heat to high and wait for them to come to a rolling boil then turn off the heat, drain them in a colander, and immediately rinse them with cold water.
-Leave in the sink to drain.
+Leave to drain.

-- In a medium skillet over a MEDIUM heat, add 1 tablespoon of the butter (use a few tablespoons of water to sauté with to keep the recipe oil-free).
-Once melted and the pan hot, add the onion and cook, stirring frequently for about 15 minutes, until the onion is really golden brown.
-Set aside while you prepare the breadcrumbs.
+- In a medium skillet over a MEDIUM heat, add 1 tablespoon of the butter.
+Once melted and the pan hot, add the onion and cook, stirring frequently for about 15 minutes, until really golden brown.
+Remove from the heat and set aside while you prepare the breadcrumbs.